AIPHL-McGill/UterusSegBenchmark/README.md

 ### `validate_benchmark.py`
 Multi-dataset validation and reporting script.

-## Public release notes

-This public-facing version should ideally:

-- replace local hard-coded paths with your own environment-specific paths
-- include a real `requirements.txt` or `environment.yml`
-- include a project license
-- document dataset label conventions in more detail
-- describe how `vendored_nnunet_sampler.py` is obtained if it is required

 ## Citation

 If you use this repository in academic work, cite MONAI, nnU-Net, and your project-specific paper or benchmark manuscript.